-Generally, in most rural communities, development can be traced over "periods."
+Generally, in most communities, development can be traced over "periods."
 Many structures and buildings will have retained their original detailing, some may have been altered for various reasons, and infill may have added newer styles to the building fabric of the community.
 In many cases, "styles" work at cross-purposes to the feel of the streets in which they are situated and may influence an ill-character for the commercial district.
 More often than not, this is a result of a lack of clear identity and information regarding the direction the community would like to go concerning its "look".
 After all, most building owners' skills lie in operating a business and not necessarily how to create, improve, or maintain the façade of a building - this is where the greatest challenge lies.

-The forward thinking of the Township of Wellington North to engage a Façade Improvement Guideline for the 'Community Improvement Project Areas (CIPA)' for Arthur and Mount Forest is a great initiative.
-Many communities and Township's are now seeing the value of incorporating façade improvements into their overall revitalization strategy for their streets and cores.
-These projects can improve the overall look and feel of a communities main street or commercial areas helping them become more desirable as a destination.
+Through Township and county-led incentives, property and business owners have been inspired to revitalize their main street properties.
+Many communities are now seeing the value of incorporating façade improvements into their overall revitalization strategy for their streets and cores.
+These projects can improve the overall look and feel of a community's main street or commercial areas, and where permissible, 'farm gate' enterprises, helping them become more desirable as a destination.

-Façade improvement guidelines for buildings located within the Wellington North CIPA were employed to aid building and business owners in transforming their building façades.
-Typically, under the elements proponent of this document, guidelines suggest ways in which a building façade can be improved to suit a desired theme or heritage.
-The guideline doesn't attempt to "redesign" the façade of every building within the "CIPA"; rather it attempts to define period styles that may have occurred in Mount Forest and Arthur and possibly group its buildings into these categories; providing an understanding, appreciation and ultimately, a guideline or demonstration of what these buildings could be like if a façade improvement is undertaken.
-Generally, it is a visual education - an education that may entice building owners towards improving their façade within the downtown district area.
+Façade renewal designs or guidelines for buildings located within The Township of Wellington North "Main Streets" illustrate how building and business owners can transform their building's façades.
+Typically, under the topics of awnings, signage, planters, shutters, colour, and lighting, the guidelines suggest ways in which a building façade can be improved to suit a desired theme or heritage.

+The guideline doesn't attempt to "redesign" the façade of every building along the "Main Street"; rather it attempts to define period styles that may have occurred in the community and possibly group its buildings into these categories; providing an understanding, appreciation and ultimately, a guideline or demonstration of what these buildings could be like if a façade improvement is undertaken.
+Generally, it is a visual education - an education that may entice building owners to pursue Wellington North's and/or Wellington County's funding towards the realization of building façade improvements within its historic commercial area.